-Don't want to do all the prep work?
-Here's a ready-to-play Slides With Friends Scavenger Hunt Deck with built-in prompts, find-it list, and interactivity (players share finds by sending a photo!) for you to claim as your own ;).
-It's free to use with up to 10 players!
+Don't want to do any prep work?
+Here's a ready-to-play Slides With Friends Scavenger Hunt Deck with a fun, already-written find-it list and built-in interactivity (players share finds by sending a photo!).
+It's free to use with up to 10 players.

 Our Traditional At-Home Scavenger Hunt guide is a great basic list to use, to let people dash about their homes to find the right common items.